Monday, 28 November 2011

 Roman statesman and general

-BIRTH Born July 12, 102 BC in Rome.
+BIRTH Born July 12 or 13, 102 BC in Rome.
 His birth was via Caesarian section, hence his name "Caesar," derived from the Latin "Caedere" meaning "to cut."

 FAMILY BACKGROUND Julius Caesar hailed from a distinguished lineage, tracing his roots back to the Roman aristocracy.
 He belonged to the prestigious Julian clan, known for its ancient heritage.
 However, despite their noble blood, the Julii Caesares weren't particularly wealthy by Roman aristocratic standards.
 Though his father, Gaius Julius Caesar (also a praetor), and his mother, Aurelia Cotta (from a prominent plebeian family), held respectable positions, the family lacked recent figures of significant political power.